Fire Management Assistance Grant (97.046)

 Applicant Eligibility

 State governments and Indian tribal governments are eligible for fire management assistance grants.
-The State or Indian tribal government may be the Grantee.
-The Grantee is the government to which a grant is awarded, and is accountable for the use of funds provided.
+The State or Indian tribal government may be the Recipient.
+The Recipient is the government entity that receives the award and is accountable for the use of funds provided.

 Beneficiary Eligibility

-The State Government and/or Indian tribal government, acting as the Grantee, is the government to which the grant is awarded and which is accountable for the use of the funds provided.
-Other State entities, Indian tribal governments and local governments are eligible to apply for subgrants.
+The State Government and/or Indian tribal government, acting as the Recipient is the government to which the grant is awarded and which is accountable for the use of the funds provided.
+Other State entities, Indian tribal governments and local governments are eligible to apply as subrecipients.

 Credentials/Documentation

-A FEMA-State Agreement and/or Indian tribal Agreement for the Fire Management Assistance Grant Program (the agreement)is signed by the Governor/Indian tribal government and the Regional Director at the beginning of the calendar year or after a State's first fire management assistance grant declaration in a calendar year.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is required for this listing.
+A FEMA-State Agreement and/or Indian tribal Agreement for the Fire Management Assistance Grant Program (the agreement) is signed by the Governor/Indian tribal government and the Regional Administrator at the beginning of the calendar year or after a State's first fire management assistance grant declaration in a calendar year.
 The agreement is amended for subsequent approvals of assistance for the remainder of the year.
-This agreement outlines the level of fire management assistance to be provided for all fires declared during the calendar year, and contains the necessary terms and conditions for requesting and receiving assistance.
-This program is excluded from coverage under E.O.
-12372.
+This agreement contains the terms and conditions for requesting and receiving assistance.

 Application Procedure

-The Governor, Governor's Authorized Representative, or Indian tribal government may request a fire management assistance declaration through the FEMA Regional Director.
-To expedite the request, the State or Indian tribal government may submit a telephone request to the Regional Director, promptly followed by a confirming message or letter.
-The Assistant Director of the Readiness, Response and Recovery Directorate, shall render a decision on the State's request and notify the Regional Director of this decision.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+A State Governor, or Governor's Authorized Representative, may request a fire management assistance declaration from the FEMA Regional Administrator.
+To expedite the request, the State may submit a request via telephone to the Regional Administrator, followed by a confirming message or letter.
+The FEMA Regional Administrator renders a decision on the State's request and notifies the State and FEMA Headquarters of the approval or denial of the request.
 This decision may be relayed by telephone, to be followed by a written determination.

 Award Procedure